stylesuxx/addon-wyoming-whisper-api-client/README.md

 3. Fill out all required fields in the configuration.
 4. Start the "Wyoming Whisper API Client" add-on.
 5. Check the logs of the "Wyoming Whisper API Client" to see if everything went well.
-6. Add Wyoming Protocol Service: Look up hostname on the add-on info page (default: `wyoming-whisper-api-client`) and use `10300` as port.

 [Read the full add-on documentation][docs]